 - Is your mentor/boss aware of your personal near and long term professional plans?
 If yes, how does he/she know them?
-If no, why do you think he/she does not know? - Is your career progressing along path you envisioned? - Are you career aspirations aligned with Boeing's strategic goals and vision? - How is success now measured differently at Boeing than when you were in college?
+If no, why do you think he/she does not know? - Is your career progressing along path you envisioned? - Are you career aspirations aligned with Boeing's strategic goals and vision?

+- How is success now measured differently at Boeing than when you were in college?
 Are you aware of how success is measured and how much does it mean to you? - What could have been more effective during your K-12 years to prepare you for college? - What could have been more effective during your college years to prepare you for Boeing? - At what age and in what circumstances did you first learn about engineering? - At what age and in what circumstances did you first learn about Boeing? - What were your first impressions? - When did you first want to work for Boeing or a company like Boeing? - Do you want to retire with Boeing? - What skills (technical, communications, and leadership) are proving to be the most valuable in your job at Boeing? - What experiences in College have proven to be most beneficial for your career at Boeing? - Where do you see yourself 5-10 years?
 How supportive is your manager in providing you opportunities? - How receptive are your peers and superiors to your ideas? - Are you partnered with either an undergraduate/graduate university or a K-12 school? - If so what are the strengths, weaknesses, opportunities and threats to these relationships. - Are encouraged to participate and are you rewarded for this involvement? - How open is organization to get involved with university partnerships or K-12 education in math and science? - What are top two or three skills that future Boeing engineers are going to need to succeed?

-2.2 Quantitative Interview Discussion Topics Used Throughout the Fellowship
+Quantitative Interview Discussion Topics Used Throughout the Fellowship

-While the discussion topics and talking points were a useful means to gain a qualitative appreciation for how supervisors and managers perceived the quality of new hires entering Boeing, a more quantitative metric was necessary to draw formal conclusions.
-Thus, a series of 18 questions, which map directly to Boeing's 'Desired Attributes of an Engineer,' were devised.
+While the discussion topics and talking points were a useful means to gain a qualitative appreciation for how supervisors and managers perceived the quality of new employees, a more quantitative metric was pursued.
+To do so a series of 18 questions, which map directly to Boeing's 'Desired Attributes of an Engineer,' were explored.
 The scoring on each topic ranges from 1 to 5, with 1 being a poor score and 5 being excellent.
-The tables used for this study can be found below.
+The resultant information gathering exercise would be of interest across all industries that hire engineers.
+It is of particular interest to academics as they mature new engineers.
+The information would also be a valuable feedback device to both new engineers and industries alike.
+The questions used for this study can be found below.

-Did your undergraduate education prepare you in the following areas?: Low to High Emphasis
+Did your undergraduate advaction property you in the following energy.
+Low to High Emphasis

-1 2 3 4 5
+Dia your undergraduate education prepare you in the following areas?: 1 2 3 4 5

 1 A good understanding of engineering science fundamentals

 2 Mathematics (including statistics)

 3 Physical and life sciences

 4 Information technology (far more than "computer literacy")

 5 A good understanding of design and manufacturing processes.

 6 A multi-disciplinary, systems perspective.

 7 A basic understanding of the context in which engineering is practiced.

 8 Economics (including business practices)

 9 History

 10 The environment

 11 Customer and societal needs

-12 Good communication skills.

-13 Written, oral, graphic and listening

-14 High ethical standards.

-15 An ability to think both critically and creatively independently and

-15 cooperatively.

-16 Flexibility.
-The ability and self-confidence to adapt to rapid or major change.

-17 Curiosity and a desire to learn for life.

-18 A profound understanding of the importance of teamwork.